 During liposuction, we are trying to remove enough fat to give proportionate and natural results.
 Every case is unique.
-The goal is never to remove as much fat as possible (although I am often told to by the patient), but rather to remove just the right amount in the right areas to sculpt the body.
-This may mean as little as a few ounces from a chin, or it may be up to eight pounds from a abdomen and flanks.
+The goal is never to remove as much fat as possible (although I am often told to by the patient) and remove just the right amount in the right areas to sculpt the body.
+This may mean as little as a few ounces from a chin, or it may be up to eight pounds from an abdomen and flanks.
 If a patient requires larger amounts, we will break them up into multiple sessions.
-Safety is always our priority and breaking the procedures up it will decrease the clients downtime and risks.
+Safety is always our priority and breaking the procedures up will decrease the client’s downtime and risks.

 How long does the procedure take?

 Liposuction usually takes anywhere from 45 minutes to four hours to perform, depending on the area or areas treated and is completed on an outpatient basis.

 How long before I see results?

 The amount of time needed for healing will vary from patient to patient and depend on age, health areas treated, fat removal, and individual healing speeds.
 Some patients see immediate results that improve steadily while others have weeks of swelling.
 Most patients will see significant improvement in their shape by about three weeks.
 The final results can be seen at six to twelve months.

 At what age can a patient have liposuction performed?

 Technically, liposuction can be performed on anyone 15 to 78 years old as long as they meet health requirements.
 Skin elasticity is also a consideration when performing liposuction.
 Dr. Hansen has multiple tools to help with skin laxity to include laser-assisted liposuction and J-Plasma.
 Both of these techniques can significantly improve lax skin but there are still limitations and some patients may require surgical intervention.